 It is the policy of the LACDA to comply fully with all Federal, State, and local laws and with rules and regulations governing Confidentiality in housing.
-Each LACDA staff signs a "Confidentiality Agreement" at the commencement of their employment and participates in an annual Confidentiality training.
-Each LACDA staff agrees not to disclose any applicant/resident information, directly or indirectly, that is of a personal, private, and confidential nature, to any person or use such information in any way, either during the term of their employment or at any other time thereafter, except as follows:
+Each LACDA staff signs a "Confidentiality Agreement" at the commencement of their employment and participates in an annual Confidentiality and Security Awareness training.
+Each LACDA staff agrees not to disclose any applicant/resident information, directly or indirectly, that is of a personal, private, and confidential nature, to any person the information does not pertain to, or use such information in any way, either during the term of their employment or at any other time thereafter, except as follows:

-To an officer, employee, or authorized representative of the LACDA who has a job related need to have access to the information in connection with admission of applicants, eviction of tenants, or termination of assistance;
+To an officer, authorized employee, or authorized representative of the LACDA who has a job related need to have access to the information in connection with admission of applicants, eviction of tenants, or termination of assistance;